TinyContestWinners/tcw/README.md

 number of entrants is reached.

 ## Contest Entrants
-The contest creator is responsible for managing the link to the contest, and distributing it to potential entrants.
+The contest creator is responsible for managing the signup link to the contest, and distributing it to potential entrants.
 There is no search or recovery option for a lost contest link.

 ## Notifications
 This app does not notify the winners.
 The contest creator will be notified by